sallustius/moose/modules/doc/content/framework_development/contributing.md

 ## What Now?

-The next phase is covered in [How a Patch Becomes Code](framework_development/patch_to_code.md)... that will take you through the process of a PR ultimately making it's way into the `primary` branch in MOOSE...
+The next phase is covered in [How a Patch Becomes Code](framework_development/patch_to_code.md)... that will take you through the process of a PR ultimately making it's way into the `master` branch in MOOSE...

 ## Autotools